mikesir87/helm-charts/charts/compose-deployer/README.md

 - For each defined port with ingress hosts defined, a unique `Certificate` is created with all names.
 The first is listed as the common name and all others are SANs.
 There is currently no ability to share certificates across ports/services.

 For greater insight, simply use `helm template -f your-compose-file .` and view the generated resources.

+## Volume Support

+Kubernetes has a very robust volume system and it is a little tricky to map that into the Compose spec.
+Recognizing that there are many different types of volumes in Kubernetes, I have taken the following approach when creating the mapping:

+- Give a volume source, if it starts with a `/`, it is assumed a `hostPath` volume is being requested
+- Given no `driver` is defined, it is assumed a `PersistentVolumeClaim` will be used.
+A PVC template is also created.
+- If a `driver` is defined, that type of volume is used and the `driver_opts` contains the additional options specific to that driver.
+View the [Kubernetes Volume docs](https://kubernetes.io/docs/concepts/storage/volumes/) for details on the specific options.

 ## Additional Features and Support